Chief Mouser to the Cabinet Office: History

 There is evidence of a cat in residence in the English government dating back to the reign of Henry VIII, when Cardinal Thomas Wolsey placed his cat by his side while acting in his judicial capacity as Lord Chancellor.
 Official records, however, released into the public domain on 4 January 2005 as part of the Freedom of Information Act 2000 only date back to 3 June 1929, when A.E.
 Banham at the Treasury authorised the Office Keeper "to spend 1d a day from petty cash towards the maintenance of an efficient cat".
-In April 1932, the weekly allowance was increased to 1s 6d.
+In April 1932, the allowance increased to 1s 6d (18 pence) per week (a little over 2.57 pence per day).
 By the 21st century, the mouser was costing £100 per annum.
-The cats do not necessarily belong to the Prime Minister in residence, and it is rare for the Chief Mouser's term of office to coincide with that of a Prime Minister.
-The cat with the longest known tenure at Downing Street is Wilberforce, who served under four different Prime Ministers: Edward Heath, Harold Wilson, Jim Callaghan, and Margaret Thatcher.
+The cats do not necessarily belong to the prime minister in residence, and it is rare for the chief mouser's term of office to coincide with that of a prime minister.
+The cat with the longest known tenure at Downing Street is Peter III, who served for over 16 years under five different prime ministers: Clement Attlee, Winston Churchill, Anthony Eden, Harold Macmillan and Alec Douglas-Home.

 The post has been held by Larry since 2011, the first to be given the title officially.
 The departure of the previous incumbent, Sybil, was in January 2009.
 Sybil, who began her tenure on 11 September 2007, was the first mouser for ten years following the retirement of her predecessor Humphrey in 1997.
-Sybil was owned by the then Chancellor of the Exchequer, Alistair Darling, who lived in 10 Downing Street while the then Prime Minister, Gordon Brown, lived in the larger 11 Downing Street.
+Sybil was owned by the then chancellor of the Exchequer, Alistair Darling, who lived in 10 Downing Street while the then prime minister, Gordon Brown, lived in the larger 11 Downing Street.
 It was reported that Sybil did not stay in London, and was returned to Scotland to live with a friend of the Darlings.
 Sybil died on 27 July 2009.

 In January 2011, rats were seen in Downing Street, "scurrying across the steps of Number 10 Downing Street for the second time during a TV news report," according to ITN.
-There being no incumbent Chief Mouser at that time, the Prime Minister's spokesman said there were "no plans" for a cat to be brought in to tackle the problem; however, the following day, newspapers reported that the spokesman had said there was a "pro-cat faction" within Downing Street, leading to speculation that a replacement might indeed be brought in to deal with the problem.
+There being no incumbent chief mouser at that time, the prime minister's spokesman said there were "no plans" for a cat to be brought in to tackle the problem; however, the following day, newspapers reported that the spokesman had said there was a "pro-cat faction" within Downing Street, leading to speculation that a replacement might indeed be brought in to deal with the problem.
 On 14 February 2011, it was reported that a cat called "Larry" had been brought in to address the problem.
 The London Evening Standard reported that the cat had been selected by David Cameron and his family, from those at Battersea Dogs & Cats Home.

-Chief Mousers in the past have overlapped, or been phased in, though the position can and has remained vacant for extended periods of time.
-Larry is the only Chief Mouser listed on the official website for Number 10.
+Chief mousers in the past have overlapped, or been phased in, though the position can and has remained vacant for extended periods of time.
+Larry is the only chief mouser listed on the official website for Number 10.